cdl-geneseo/geneseo-dictionary/P/Psych.md

 # Psych

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Psych

 Created by  Unknown User (era6), last modified by  Unknown User (cam37) on Nov 21, 2012

 Psych1.
 (IN?
 N?
 VB?)
 Reverse state of mind from previous belief. &quot;Psych!
 We really don't have a test tomorrow!&quot; F92; perhaps derived from VB &quot;psych out,&quot; fool.
 This usage obsolete as of Fall 2010 (Hanson).
 2. (VB) Excite. &quot;The basketball team was psyched for the championship.&quot; F94.
 Source: Dictionary of Geneseo English 1996.
 A similar definition appears at http://www.urbandictionary.com/ ; entry probably not specific to Geneseo.
 Adams.3. (n.) abbreviation for SUNY Geneseo's Psychology department. &quot;My roommate's a psych major.&quot; Montelli, N-R, 2012.